serjoscha87/jQDB/README.md

 <h3>Purpose of this jQuery Plugin</h3>
 This plugnin shall serve an - **easy to use** - way to create generic inline editing areas within any of your pages for data which is autoloaded from a relational Database-Table through a predefined connector.
 Currently there is only a mySQL connector but it shall be simple to add more connectors for postgresql or what ever needed.

+<h3>Now once again...
+Why not simply use phpMyAdmin?
+Whats the feature?
+Whats the difference?</h3>
+The tiny edit areas which can be created with jQDB are none-competing with phpMyAdmin in any way.
+They are nothing more then inline table editors.<br/>
+**The only advantage is: you can put these editor areas in every page on every spot**<br/>
+Want them within an option tab of the setting section of your page?
+No problem!
+Want more of these on your page to edit multiple tables?
+No problem!
+For any bigger needs this plugin in no match for your problem.

 <h3>Requirements</h3>
 * This plugin **needs** jQuery (devoloped with version 2.1.1).
 Optionally you can add jQuey-ui to your project but that's **not** necessary and is only needed for a single feedback (a short "success" highlight when you insert a fresh new row).
 Without jquery-ui you will be missing that one hapical effect.
 If you dont want to include the giant jquery-ui pack you can also download a custom version only containing the effect core and "highlight".
 In that case you won't even need the stylesheets or something.